FLO-2DKaren/FLO-2D-Docs/source/tutorials/Self-Help-Kit-Gila/3-Hydrology.rst

       title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media;
       gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

    This lesson walks through the **Green-Ampt infiltration method** in FLO-2D, including the 2018 and 2023 Flood Control District methods and the SSURGO/OSM-based method.
-   You'll learn how to set global parameters, apply land use and soil data, and export Green-Ampt data files.
+   It covers how to set global parameters, apply land use and soil data, and export Green-Ampt data files.

    .. container:: h3